-Professor at albert einstein college medicine and Robert and Rene Belfer Chair for the Study of Neurodegenerative Diseases
+Professor at The albert einstein college of medicine, Robert and Rene Belfer Chair for the Study of Neurodegenerative Diseases

-The goal of our studies is to understand the role that autophagic pathways, main components of the proteostasis network, have in maintenance of cellular homeostasis, quality control and cellular energetics.
-We are using cellular and experimental mouse models to study how autophagic processes are regulated and what are the consequences of their failure in old organisms.
+Autophagy and its Malfunction.
+Dr. Cuervo aims to understand the role that autophagic pathways have in maintenance of cellular homeostasis, quality control and cellular energetics.
+Cuervo’s lab is using cellular and experimental mouse models to study how autophagic processes are regulated and what are the consequences of their failure in old organisms.

-Our hypothesis is that sustained challenges (metabolic excess, presence of toxic proteins, etc) can inhibit autophagic function and that conversely, a decline in autophagic function can promote chronic maladaptation in aging, thereby creating a vicious cycle that amplifies the risk for age-related disorders such as neurodegenerative diseases or metabolic derangements.
+Cuervo hypothesizes that sustained functional challenges (metabolic excess, presence of toxic proteins, etc) can inhibit autophagic function and that conversely, a decline in autophagic function can promote chronic maladaptation in aging, thereby creating a vicious cycle that amplifies the risk for age-related disorders such as neurodegenerative diseases or metabolic derangements.

 aging critical publications

 Kaushik S, Cuervo AM.
 Proteostasis and aging.
 Nat Med.
 21:1406-15, 2015.